FAIR Fine Art Checklist

 Room and wall-context photos to gather before appraisal

-A simple environmental record helps the appraiser judge whether the directional-fade story is plausible and whether the current placement is recent or longstanding.
+A simple environmental record helps the appraiser judge whether the directional-fade story is plausible and whether the placement is recent or longstanding.

 • Take one or two room-context photos showing the wall where the photograph hung, the nearest window or glass door, and the relative direction of light if that can be done without creating glare on the object.